carltheperson/advanced-js-objects/chapters/chapter-0.md

 # Chapter 0 - Introduction

-The main resource used to write this book was the [EcmaScript specification](https://tc39.es/ecma262/) which is the specification that JavaScript adheres to.
+The main resource used to write this book was the [ECMAScript specification](https://tc39.es/ecma262/) which is the specification that JavaScript adheres to.
 It describes in detail how the language should behave.
 As a learning resource, it's fantastic although very dense and long (around 1300 pages).
 I spent a lot of time studying the specification and decided to write a shorter more intuitive resource.
 Since I didn't have time to do this for the entire language, I picked the most interesting part to me, objects.

 ## Prerequisites

 I like to think of this book as a resource that can prepare you for reading the EcmaScript specification yourself.
 Meaning, I try not to use too much abstraction.
 That being said, I don't think you need to be an advanced JavaScript programmer to understand it.
-Beginner and intermediate JavaScript programmers should be able to follow along just fine.
+Beginner/intermediate JavaScript programmers should be able to follow along just fine.

 This book won't go deeply into the syntax of objects.
-If you want to brush up on this, I recommend reading this https://javascript.info/object.
+If you want to brush up on that, I recommend reading https://javascript.info/object.

-## Footnotes

-Footnotes are sprinkled throughout this book.
-It is not required to read these.
-They often link to external resources or note things of little significance to most readers.

-Many footnotes link to a places in the EcmaScript specification.
-I encourage you to try exploring these if it interests you.

 ## Reading sequence